DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPolarChart/5 Series Types/CommonPolarChartSeries/minBarSize.md

 dxPolarChartSeriesTypes.stackedbarpolarseries,dxPolarChartSeriesTypes.barpolarseries

 ---
 When you visualize data with small and large numbers using a bar-like series, the small numbers are represented by very small bars.
 It makes them difficult to click, select or hover over.
-In such a case, use the **minBarSize** option to set the minimal length of a displayed bar.
+In such a case, use the **minBarSize** property to set the minimal length of a displayed bar.